 Platform is more than just a co-working space.
 It’s a technology hub where freelancers, start-ups and scale-ups work side-by-side with global leaders.
-They’ve created a unique tech eco-system here that combines community, collaboration and support into one oh-so-convenient place.
-The tech hub is designed to facilitate growth, with trusted advice, regular events and those all-important introductions to mentors, investors and city stakeholders.
+In fact, there are 80 disruptive tech businesses within these walls.
+It’s a thriving community where peer-to-peer support is a given, but they also offer a range of services to help support your growth, with trusted advice, regular events and those all-important introductions to mentors, investors and city stakeholders.

 Accelerate at Leeds Beckett